Implementing Workday in higher education has been added to your bookmarks.

 This is a journey.
 Think of "online, on time" as critical signposts—but not as destinations.
 The full measure of effectiveness may be not how great a splash the new software makes, but how quickly people can forget about the tools and look past them to the mission.

-In recent months, Deloitte had the opportunity to bring various Workday configurations to three prominent US higher education settings: An Ivy League university, a leading private research university, and a large state university system.
+In recent months, Deloitte Higher Education had the opportunity to bring various Workday configurations to three prominent institutions: An Ivy League university, a leading private research university, and a large state university system.
 Each has thousands of employees, thousands of students, and a host of complex technology needs.